Objective-Dev1/Objective-Dev1/README.md

 ### 🚀 About Me

 We're a passionate software developer company based in Rwanda, building modern web and mobile applications.
-I thrive on learning new tech, solving real-world problems, and collaborating with positive, driven teams.
+We thrive on learning new tech, solving real-world problems, and collaborating with positive, driven teams.

 ---